AdobeDocs/platform-learn.en/help/platform/data-hygiene/delete-datasets.md

 Dataset delete allows data stewards and data engineers to set an expiration date for a dataset.
 For more information, please visit the [data hygiene documentation](https://experienceleague.adobe.com/docs/experience-platform/hygiene/home.html).

 >[!VIDEO](https://video.tv.adobe.com/v/345065?quality=12&learn=on)

->[!IMPORTANT]
+>[!NOTE]
 >
-> Data hygiene capabilities in Adobe Experience Platform are currently only available for customers of Healthcare Shield or Privacy and Security Shield.
+> All Platform customers can [delete datasets on demand](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/user-guide.html#delete).
+Scheduling dataset deletes is currently only available for customers of Healthcare Shield or Privacy and Security Shield.